empoweredfutures/ef-tech-docs/contributing.md

 Anyone on the team is allowed to merge a PR if the PR has 2 approvals.

 When merging it is preferred that you use github's `squash and merge` function to keep the number of commits on the `main` branch low.

+### Reviewing a PR

+Please help us progress with the development by reviewing PRs of other team members.
+Generally, we aim on getting at least two people to look over a PR and provide feedback and/or approval before merging it into `main` as a quality measure.

+To review an open PR:
+- Go to the GitHub repository and select the Pull Requests tab
+- Select a PR that needs more reviewers
+- Get familiar with the task of the PR (usually in the description and the linked Trello ticket)
+- Check out the PR's branch and install and run the application
+- Test if the PR meets the ticket's expectations, regarding both functionality and design
+- Look into the code changes of the commits in the PR.
+Is it well implemented, understandable and good quality code?
+Here is a very detailed description of [things you might want to look at](https://google.github.io/eng-practices/review/reviewer/looking-for.html) for inspiration.

+After your inspection, provide feedback in the PR by leaving comments.
+If you have found any bugs, inconsistencies, problems or concerns regarding the implementation or design, please describe your findings.
+The creator of the PR can then answer and/or make changes to the implementation.

+When you are satisfied with the implementation, you can give your approval through a respective comment or GitHub's approval functionality.